We'd have few complaints if the iDecco turns out to be the blueprint of stereo amplifiers of the future.

 It has a large-scale sound that belies a rather modest 40-watt per channel claimed output and can drive most price compatible speakers to decent levels.

-An attractive performer The amplifier's detail levels are good, as is its ability to cope with dynamic swings.
+The amplifier's detail levels are good, as is its ability to cope with dynamic swings.

 You can add a high quality headphone output to the list of plus points, too.
 On the downside, we have no doubt there's greater sonic transparency and precision available for this kind of money.